Cathedral and Medieval, Half-Timbered Town Center in the Lahn Valley

 An interesting sights worth noting is the 13th-century Haus Kleine Rütsche 4.
 At this house was the narrowest point on the important trade route between the free imperial cities Cologne (Köln) and Frankfurt.
 Wagons were loaded in these two cities to the specification that they could pass through here.
 Checkpoints operated on either side – no doubt charging for this service – to prevent too wide wagons getting stuck and causing traffic delays.
 The nearby Werner-Senger-Haus is also from the 13th century and one of the oldest restaurants in Germany.

 The ensembles of half-timbered buildings at Fischmarkt – a square en route to the Cathedral – and near the bishop’s palace are particularly impressive.

-Fast transportation links makes Limburg an der Lahn an easy daytrip from Frankfurt am Main or for transit passengers with long stopovers at Frankfurt International Airport (FRA).
+Fast transportation links make Limburg an der Lahn an easy day trip from Frankfurt am Main or for transit passengers with long stopovers at Frankfurt International Airport (FRA).
 It is also a pleasant town to stay in on a first or last vacation night when flying via Frankfurt Airport.